Murder of Colm Horkan

-Garda Colm Horkan was a detective in the Garda Síochána, the national police service of Ireland, who was shot dead by a 43-year-old man in Castlerea, County Roscommon, Ireland on 17 June 2020, while on an anti-crime patrol.
+Detective Garda Colm Horkan was a detective in the Garda Síochána, the national police service of Ireland, who was shot dead by a 43-year-old man in Castlerea, County Roscommon, Ireland on 17 June 2020, while on an anti-crime patrol.

 Personal life

 Colm Horkan was born on 13 December 1970 in Charlestown, County Mayo to parents Dolores and Marty.
 He grew up with his four brothers—Aidan, Brendan, Dermot and Pádraic, and two sisters—Deirdre and Collette.
 Horkan was a former Charlestown Sarsfields GAA footballer and joined the Garda Síochána in 1994.
 He attended the Garda Síochána College in Templemore, County Tipperary, the same time as Adrian Donohoe who was later shot dead in 2013 in a Credit Union robbery in County Louth, becoming the 87th garda to be killed in the line of duty.

 Incident

 According to contemporary media reports, on Wednesday, 17 June 2020 at 11:45 pm, Horkan was on an anti-crime patrol by himself in Castlerea, County Roscommon and stopped a man after receiving a report of someone speeding and driving recklessly on a motorcycle in the town's Main Street.
 Horkan stopped a male on a motorcycle matching the description provided to Gardaí by the public, and as he was speaking to him, the perpetrator reached for Horkan's issued firearm, and after a short struggle the man managed to get hold of Horkan's official SIG Sauer handgun and fired fifteen rounds, hitting him six times in the chest and neck.
 The other nine rounds went through a bank and shop window in the town centre.
 At around midnight, Gardaí rushed to the scene after hearing the gunshots from Castlerea Garda Station—just five minutes away from the scene.
 The Armed Support Unit arrived at the scene after Horkan pressed his panic button on his radio for emergency backup prior to the shooting.
 He was later pronounced dead by paramedics at the scene, becoming the 89th garda to be killed in the line of duty.
 The suspect made no attempt to flee the scene and was arrested minutes later.